banasibb/surfs_up/README.md

 # Surf's Up Challenge
 Module 9 Advanced Data Storage and Retrieval Challenge Assignment
 ## Overview of the Statistical Analysis
-The purpose of the analysis was to summarize temperature data for the months of June and December in Oahu to determine if the surf and ice cream shop business is sustainable year-round.
+The purpose of the analysis was to summarize temperature data for the months of June and December in Oahu, Hawaii to determine if the surf and ice cream shop business is sustainable year-round.
 ### Resources:
 - Data Source: [SurfsUp_Challenge.ipynb](https://github.com/banasibb/surfs_up/blob/79544847a49a8c16ff56379493862b2f54435fce/SurfsUp_Challenge.ipynb), [hawaii.sqlite](https://github.com/banasibb/surfs_up/blob/7ffb5581e784e225a4126853e1fe9df2e37737af/hawaii.sqlite)
 - Software: Python, 3.7.6, Microsoft Virtual Studio Code 1.71.1, SQLAlchemy, Jupyter Notebook 2.27.21
 ### Analysis Components:
-As part of the module coursework (completed prior to the challenge assignment), tasks #1 through #5 below were required.
-Tasks #6 through #8 were required as part of the PyPoll Challenge :
+As part of the module coursework (completed prior to the challenge assignment), the following tasks were undertaken to explore the provided weather data:
-  1. Calculate a total number of votes cast.
-  2. Get a complete list of candidates who received votes.
-  3. Calculate the total number of votes each candidate received.
-  4. Calculate the percentage of votes each candidate won.
-  5. Determine the winner of the election based on popular vote.
-  6. Calculate voter turnout for each county.
-  7. Calculate the percentage of votes from each county out of the total count.
-  8. Determine the county with the highest turnout.
+1. Determine the structures, interactions, and types of data of a provided dataset.
+2. Differentiate between SQLite and PostgreSQL databases featured in earlier modules.
+3. Use SQLAlchemy to connect to and query a SQLite database.
+4. Use statistics like minimum, maximum, and average to analyze data, specifically using a .describe() function.
+5. Design a Flask application using data.
 ## Results
 There is a bulleted list that addresses the three key differences in weather between June and December.
 ### Deliverable 1: Summary Statistics for June